alt440/SpringMath/README.md

 requests that are accepted.

 I used STS Spring for this project.
 Just copy-paste all the files in a STS project and it will work just fine.
+Put the content of the src folder inside the generated folder by STS with the same name.